United Airlines Flight 93: Passenger and crew phone calls

 Todd Beamer attempted to call his wife from row 32 at 09:43:48, but was routed to GTE phone operator Lisa D. Jefferson.
 Beamer told the operator the flight had been hijacked and that two people who he thought were the pilots were on the floor, dead or injured.
 He said one of the hijackers had a red belt with what looked to be a bomb strapped to his waist.
 When the hijackers veered the plane sharply south, Beamer briefly panicked, exclaiming, "We're going down!
 We're going down!"
-Linda Gronlund called her sister, Elsa Strong, at 09:46:05 and left her a message saying there were "men with a bomb".
+Waleska Martinez attempted to call the Dratel Group at 09:45:37 from row 34, but she was unable to get through.
+Linda Gronlund called her sister, Elsa Strong, at 09:46:05 from row 26 and left her a message saying there were "men with a bomb".

-Flight attendant CeeCee Lyles called her husband at 09:47:57 and left him a message saying the plane had been hijacked.
-Marion Britton called her friend, Fred Fiumano, at 09:49:12.
+Flight attendant CeeCee Lyles called her husband at 09:47:57 from row 32 and left him a message saying the plane had been hijacked.
+Marion Britton called her friend, Fred Fiumano, at 09:49:12 from row 33.
 Fiumano recalled, "she said, 'We're gonna.
 They're gonna kill us, you know, We're gonna die.'
 And I told her, 'Don't worry, they hijacked the plane, they're gonna take you for a ride, you go to their country, and you come back.
 You stay there for vacation.'
 You don't know what to say – what are you gonna say?
 I kept on saying the same things, 'Be calm.'
 And she was crying and ... screaming and yelling."

-Flight attendant Sandra Bradshaw called her husband at 09:50:04 and told him she was heating water to throw at the hijackers.
-Honor Elizabeth Wainio called her stepmother at 09:53:43 and concluded, four and a half minutes later, by saying, "I have to go.
+Flight attendant Sandra Bradshaw called her husband at 09:50:04 from row 33 and told him she was heating water to throw at the hijackers.
+Honor Elizabeth Wainio called her stepmother at 09:53:43 from row 33 and concluded, four and a half minutes later, by saying, "I have to go.
 They're breaking into the cockpit.
 I love you."
 Jarrah dialed in the VHF omnidirectional range (VOR) frequency for the VOR navigational aid at Reagan National Airport at 09:55:11 to direct the plane toward Washington, D.C.

 Bradshaw, on the phone with her husband, said "Everyone is running up to first class.
 I've got to go.
 Bye."
-Beamer told GTE phone operator Lisa Jefferson that he and a few passengers were getting together and were planning to "jump" the hijacker with the bomb.
+Beamer told Jefferson that he and a few passengers were getting together and were planning to "jump" the hijacker with the bomb.
 Beamer recited the Lord's Prayer and the 23rd Psalm with Jefferson, prompting others to join in.
 Beamer requested of Jefferson, "If I don't make it, please call my family and let them know how much I love them."
 After this, Jefferson heard muffled voices and Beamer answering, "Are you ready?
 Okay.
 Let's roll."
 These were Beamer's last words to Jefferson.